PROGRAMS OF STUDY

 A Passion for Society

-As majors in anthropology and sociology at Rockford University, students may pursue a bachelor of arts or bachelor of science degree and choose from a number of concentrations: applied anthropology, criminal justice and pre-social work.
+As majors in anthropology and sociology at Rockford University, students may pursue a bachelor of arts or bachelor of science degree and choose from the of concentrations of criminal justice and pre-social work.
 In each area, the all-college and divisional requirements ensure a strong liberal arts foundation for a more specialized program of study.
 Students may have a wide range of academic internship opportunities to work for a semester in an agency or organization in the community and earn credits toward graduation.

 Majors and Tracks/Concentrations: